 In the meantime, at Chiswick '98, Adam Wakeman filled in adeptly for John Hawken in the "Hero And Heroine" band, and in 2000, whilst Blue Weaver was unable to tour with the Electric Strawbs, he went on the road with them for several of the out of London gigs.
 I saw him at the rehearsals at the the Turk's Head, hurriedly writing down the music.
 Catching "The Hangman And The Papist" intro at a sound check in King's Lynn only a few days later, it was astonishing to hear just how splendidly Adam had fitted in .... he insists it's hard practice, but maybe it is in the genes .....
 And of course, now, Oliver Wakeman has filled the keyboard role to perfection after John Hawken's retirement.

 Acoustic Strawbs played on Rick's Planet Rock show with Rick, a while back.
 In 2009, Rick launched a lavish staging of his seminal Six Wives album, live in Hampton Court.
 Acoustic Strawbs were the support act.
-The whole show was filmed for DVD release and the Acoustic Strawbs DVD is due out in September 2009
+The whole show was filmed for DVD release and the Acoustic Strawbs DVD was released in Sep 2009

-Rick is booked to play a duo with Dave - the first for many a year - at the spectacular 40th Anniversary Strawbs weekend in September 2009.
+Rick played a duo gig with Dave - the first for many a year - at the spectacular 40th Anniversary Strawbs weekend in Sep 2009, whicvh was released on audio and video in 2010.

 Rick's A&M "Chronicles" best-of CD Voyage (A&M CD: 540 567-2, 1996) contains "Temperament Of Mind" from Antiques and Curios, and Rick's piano version of "A Glimpse of Heaven" appears on: